Explanation of Course Numbers

 GEOL 3118.
 Volcanology.
 3 Credits.

 Fundamental principles and geologic processes associated with volcanism.
 Eruptive styles, processes leading to magma production and transport, triggering mechanisms, plate tectonic settings, volcanic hazards, and disaster mitigation.
 Case histories of selected volcanic eruptions examined in detail.
-Prerequisite: GEOL 2111 or permission of instructor.
 Laboratory fee.
+Prerequisites: GEOL 2111 or permission of the instructor.